MEDIQO-CORP/gpt_markdown/PACKAGING_GUIDE.md

 ## Features Added

-- ✏️ **Markdown Editor**: Edit markdown text with a built-in toolbar
+- ⌨️ **Live Markdown Rendering**: Displays rendered markdown as text changes
-- 👀 **Preview Mode**: Switch between raw text editing and rendered preview
+- 🎆 **Typewriter Animation** with gradient highlight on the current word

 ## Running the Example